neuralmagic/sparsezoo/README.md

 ## Quick Tour

-The Python APIs respect this format enabling you to search and download models.
-Some code examples are given below.
+The SparseZoo Python API enables you to search and download models.
+Code examples are given below.
-The [SparseZoo UI](https://sparsezoo.neuralmagic.com/) also enables users to load models by copying a stub directly from a model page.
+We encourage the users to load models by copying a stub directly from a [model page]((https://sparsezoo.neuralmagic.com/)).

-### Introduction to Model class object
+### Introduction to Model Class Object

-`Model` is a fundamental object, that serves as an main interface with the `sparsezoo` library.
-It represents a sparsezoo model, together with all its directories and files.
+The `Model` is a fundamental object that serves as a main interface with the SparseZoo library.
+It represents a SparseZoo model, together with all its directories and files.

-#### Creating a model class object from SparseZoo stub
+#### Creating a Model Class Object From SparseZoo Stub
 ```python
 from sparsezoo import Model